firefly-iii/docs/new-docs/faq/installation.md

 1. `Syntax error, unexpected )`

-You can verify which version of PHP your web server is using by making a file called `phpinfo.php` and accessing it through your webserver:
+You can verify which version of PHP your web server is using by making a file called `phpinfo.php` and browse to it through your webserver:

 ```php
 <?php